Ryuichi Shimoda v. The State

 Ryuichi Shimoda et al. v.
-The State was an unsuccessful case brought before the District Court of Tokyo by a group of five survivors of the atomic attacks on Hiroshima and Nagasaki, who claimed the action was illegal under the laws of war and demanded reparations from the Japanese government on the ground that it waived the right for reparations from the U.S. government under the Treaty of San Francisco.
+The State was an unsuccessful case brought before the District Court of Tokyo by a group of five survivors of the atomic attacks on Hiroshima and Nagasaki, who claimed the action was illegal under the laws of war and demanded reparations from the Japanese government on the ground that it waived the right for reparations from the U.S. government under the 1951 Treaty of San Francisco.

 Background

-Ever since the atomic bombings of Hiroshima and Nagasaki, there has been legal debate over the action.
+Ever since the atomic bombings of Hiroshima and Nagasaki in World War II, there has been legal debate over the action.
 On August 10, 1945, the Japanese government addressed a communication to the International Committee of the Red Cross, asking it to denounce the U.S. government as performing a crime under international law.
-Following surrender and the landing of US occupation troops in Japan, the Prime Minister Naruhiko Higashikuni offered not to make any complaints in the media or in legal institutions about the use of the nuclear weapons if the United States Government agreed to drop its demand to try Japanese war criminals.
-During the Tokyo War Crimes Trial, some of the defence lawyers tried to convince the International Military Tribunal of the Far East to launch a legal investigation into the matter of the legality of the first use of nuclear weapons, but their motions were ignored.
-One of these defence lawyers, Shoichi Okamoto, continued to deal with the issue after the trial was concluded.
+Following the surrender of Japan and the landing of U.S. occupation troops in the country, Prime Minister Naruhiko Higashikuni offered not to make any complaints in the media or in legal institutions about the use of the nuclear weapons if the United States Government agreed to drop its demand to try Japanese war criminals.
+During the Tokyo War Crimes Trial, some of the defense lawyers tried to convince the International Military Tribunal of the Far East to launch a legal investigation into the matter of the legality of the first use of nuclear weapons, but their motions were ignored.
+At the end, the Tokyo trials did not raise any issues regarding the strategic bombing of cities during World War II both because the Allies performed the same air raid conducts as the Axis powers and that no international treaty governing aerial warfare existed throughout the war.
+As a result, many Japanese leaders and military personnel escaped prosecution for the bombings of Asian cities and unprovoked attack on the neutral United States at Pearl Harbor.

+Despite this, one of these defense lawyers, Shoichi Okamoto, decided to press on with the nuclear weapons issue after the trial was concluded.
 In February 1953, he published a booklet titled "Genbaku Minso Wakumon (Questions and Answers on the Civil Lawsuit over the Atomic Bombings)", in which he called upon individuals in Hiroshima and Nagasaki to take legal action against the U.S. government within the U.S. legal system.